saikeerthan-14/saikeerthan-14/README.md

 - 🏄‍ I’m Quick learner and expert in handling critical tasks
 - 🌱 I love to code and love to talk about space science especially Einstein theory of relativity.
-- 🔭 I’m currently learning Python Django.
+- 🔭 I’m currently focusing on Machine Learning and interested to collaborate in ML/DL projects.
 - 👯 I’m looking to collaborate on Competative coding
 - 😄 And Many More...